Picolab/documentation-is-automation/aws/increase_manifold_volume.md

 1. Navigate to services->ec2
 1. Click on `Volumes` under the `Elastic Block Store` menu on the left side of the screen
 1. Select the manifold ec2 instance volume (Extending the `Attachment Information` column will reveal which instance the volume pertains to)
-1. Right click the volume and select `Modify Volume'
+1. Right click the volume and select `Modify Volume`
 1. Set the size and click Modify

 ## Extend Partition